Kaiser1989/game-gl/README.md

 ### resume()
 Resume tells you that your app has been resumed by the OS.
 ### create_device(gl: &GL)
 CreateDevice funtion is called whenever a render context is created.
-This is the place to initialize your constantly used graphics resources like textures, buffers and other OpenGL stuff.
+This is the place to initialize your constantly used graphics resources like textures, buffers and other OpenGL stuff. <br>
 ATTENTION: Desktop apps will create the context right after calling the `init` function.
 The context will be available for the complete lifetime of your app.
 Android does some special context handling.
 Current issues from Glutin and Winit mention that render context is only available between Android's `resumed` and `suspended` methods.
 Sending your app to the background is destroying the context, resuming it will create one again.
 This is handled internally for your.
 If you have massive loads of graphics resources, this can result to a bad user experience as every resource needs to be uploaded to the OpenGL context again.
 ### destroy_device(gl: &GL)
 DestroyDevice function is called whenever a render context is destroyed.
-This is the place to release all your graphics resources.
+This is the place to release all your graphics resources. <br>
 ATTENTION: Desktop apps will destroy the context right before calling the `cleanup` function.
 As already mentioned, Android destroyes your context when sending the app to background and recreates it (create_device is called) when app is brought back to foreground again.
 ### resize_device(gl: &GL)
 ResizeDevice function is called whenever a render context changes its size (resolution).
-This is the place to adjust your resolution dependen resources, e.g. an additional framebuffer.
+This is the place to adjust your resolution dependend resources, e.g. an additional framebuffer.
 This funtion is also called once right after create_device to give the resolution of your window.

 <br>